GoogleChrome/web.dev/src/site/content/en/blog/community-highlight-shuyi/index.md

 **Shuyi**: Keyboard focus.
 I am begging from the bottom of my heart.
 My trackpad currently doesn't work, so when I'm on the go, I rely on my keyboard to navigate the web, and almost every website is horrible.
 Keyboard focus doesn't just benefit disabled people.

 Building accessible platforms benefits everyone.

+{% Aside %}
+Learn more about [keyboard focus](/learn/accessibility/focus/) in the latest module for Learn Accessibility!
+{% endAside %}

 <hr />